 VISIT HISTORIC SITE

-The Museum Board purchased 634 acres of the original Topaz camp and is the legal steward of the historic site, which we have preserved for historic and educational purposes.
+The Museum Board has purchased 639 acres of the original Topaz camp and is the legal steward of the historic site that is being preserved for historic and educational purposes.
 If you visit the site, we ask that you follow our site rules, and please do not remove any artifacts.
+Be careful of rusty nails.
 To schedule a guided tour of the Topaz site, please complete the Tour Request Form on this website.

-We advise visiting the Topaz Museum before traveling to the site.
-The on-site Topaz monument is located at the North-West corner of the Topaz Camp site, at 11,000 W 4,500 N Rd, Delta, UT – please enter this address into your GPS instead of simply typing “Topaz.”
+We advise visiting the Topaz Museum before traveling to the mile-square camp site, located between 10000 and 11000 West on 4500 North.
+The Topaz monument is located at 10750 West 4500 North, Delta, UT – Please enter this address into your GPS instead of simply typing “Topaz.”

 Looking northwest near the administration area, you will see a small rock wall that decorated the entrance.